Squeezing Out Sparks

 Squeezing Out Sparks is the fourth studio album by English singer-songwriter Graham Parker and his band the Rumour.
 The album was released in March 1979.
-Although the Rumour were not credited on the cover, their name was included on the album label.

 Critically acclaimed, Squeezing Out Sparks was voted album of the year in The Village Voices year-end Pazz & Jop critics' poll and later ranked number 334 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 Background

 Squeezing Out Sparks transcends the medium.
 I don't think there's anything as good as that by anybody anywhere.
 And I don't even take credit for it.
 I don't know what happened.
 I blacked out.